-Bion, built on Klein's work, his work is described as post-Kleinian psychoanalysis (Frosh, feature of healthy development in the infant.
+Bion, built on Klein's work, his work is described as post-Kleinian psychoanalysis (Frosh, 2012).
+Bion (1959) further developed projective identification, suggesting that this was a feature of healthy development in the infant.
 During infancy, the mother and infant are in an ongoing cycle of engagement with one another.
 They communicate on an intersubjective level identifying with each other's feelings, indicating the reciprocal quality of the relationship, giving weight to the relationship's individual nature (Burman, 2017).
 Bion enables a deeper understanding of the individuality of relationships and acknowledges the role that others have in helping us manage our emotions.
 Bion's ideas are beneficial within infant mental health for his advancement of the container/contained model (Bion, 1959) and the theory of maternal reverie (Bion, 1962a; 1962b).
 In the container/contained model, the therapist or mother can absorb the frightening feelings of another while calmly dealing with them and maintaining a 'balanced outlook' (Bion, 1959, p.
 313).
 While maternal reverie means that the mother can take the infant's disturbing projections and frustration, dealing with them emotionally, through her own 'psychical qualities' helping the infant manage these feelings (Bion, 1962a, p.
 36).
 Bion recognised that the mother requires support to provide her with the ability to give this reverie, as her 'psychical qualities' will impact the infant's 'psychical qualities,' reflecting the intersubjective nature of the relationship (Bion, 1962a, p.
 36).